 - Contingency plans are in place for how we will deliver courses in any recovery stage, including if the state moves back to a heightened risk level or a specific situation arises on campus.

 - Do not come to campus when sick, practice good hygiene, stay 6 feet apart when possible and wear face coverings as required.

-We will not host any events through Aug.
-21, 2020.
-Effective Aug.
-22, the university will begin allowing university-wide events to be hosted on campus, provided event organizers can meet the parameters outlined in the Weber State University Phased Guidelines.
+Weber State is allowing university events to be hosted on campus, provided event organizers can meet the parameters outlined in the Phased Guidelines for Pandemic Recovery.

 This website is not intended to be all-encompassing and should not be considered to be providing medical or legal advice.
 In all instances, you should consult with a relevant expert for guidance specific to your circumstances.